CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

    </tbody>
 </table>

 It is important to keep this distinction in mind when setting up your jobs.
-On the HTC system, smaller jobs that request fewer resources (CPU, memory, and disk) are generally easier to find a slot to run on.
+On the HTC system, smaller jobs that request fewer resources (CPU, memory, and disk) are generally easier to find a slot to run on, so they start more quickly, and you can have many of them running at the same time.

 > ### 💡 Run smaller jobs when possible!
 {:.tip-header}